gnestr/gnestr/README.md

 I use GitHub to store all of my classwork for my programming classes.
 I'd love to be a software engineer in the future, and look forward to creating and contributing to projects!

-## 🚀 Contact me
-You can reach me at my email: grco5816@colorado.edu

 here is how much time I've been spending in an IDE this week if you're curious
 <!--START_SECTION:waka-->